Lucky Charms Bars

 According to several vegan websites, no, Lucky Charms are not vegan, since they contain marshmallows and there is gelatin in the marshmallows derived from animal products.

 Yes, this recipe easily doubles!
-Be sure to use a large pot when making the recipe though!
+Be sure to use a large pot when making the recipe!

 No, in fact, refrigerating Lucky Charms bars will actually take away from their chewiness and make them rock hard.
 Store in an airtight baggie or container for just right krispie treats!